Airbus nears settlements with US, UK, French investigators

 Airbus says it has reached potential settlement agreements with financial investigators in the U.S., Britain and France

-PARIS -- Airbus says it has reached potential settlement agreements with financial investigators in the U.S., Britain and France.
+PARIS -- Airbus said Tuesday it has reached potential settlement deals with authorities in the U.S., Britain and France investigating alleged fraud and bribery.

+If the plea deals are approved by courts in all three countries, that would end four years of investigations that have damaged the European plane maker's reputation and bottom line.

 British and French authorities are investigating alleged fraud and bribery related to Airbus’ use of outside consultants to sell planes.
 U.S. authorities are also investigating Airbus' compliance with American arms trafficking regulations.